Have you ever been presented with a set of accounts where you get unexpected financial results? It’s really frustrating.

 Most business owners do not understand the importance of timing.

 Alternatively, if you receive goods but the supplier doesn’t invoice for a few weeks, then your accounts will reflect a “windfall”.
-You have stock that apparently cost nothing.
+In such a case you have stock that apparently costs nothing.
 Again, your accounts are wrong.

 How to avoid this

-If you have multi-month jobs, try to put a value of the work done but not yet invoiced and show that as work in progress.
+If you have multi-month jobs, try to put the value on the work done but not yet invoiced.
+Then show that as a work in progress.

 Putting it into practice